Call

 Overview

 Continue to South Georgia Island, home to half a million King penguins.
 Reflect on the intrepid spirit of early explorers at Grytviken, a historic whaling station, where Shackleton now rests.
-Cruise on to the dramatic scenery of Elephant Island, where in 1916 Shackleton and his men survived two harsh Antarctic winters.
+Cruise on to the dramatic scenery of Elephant Island, where in 1916 Shackleton and his men survived the harsh Antarctic winter.
 After being stranded by shipwreck and an epic navigational feat to reach South Georgia Island, Shackleton’s journey stands as a testament to human endurance and the explorer spirit.

 Want more?
 Extend your trip when you Arrive Early or Stay Behind in Buenos Aires.